-Maharani (S4): Is A Great Political Drama?
+Maharani (S4): Is A Remarkable Drama?

 Maharani (Season 4/India/2025) and/or Maharani 4 series is a fictional political drama set in Bihar.
 And as the series title, Maharani, suggests that it traces the personal and political life story of a strong female protagonist, Rani Bharti (Huma Qureshi) in an eastern state of India.